OmarHumamah/reading-note/Reflection and Discussion.md

 You can go to this [link](https://guides.github.com/features/mastering-markdown/) to see more information.

 ### GitHub Flavored Markdown.
-GitHub Flavored Markdown has more useful features, which make the whole process easier.
+GitHub Flavored Markdown has more useful features, which make the whole process easier and stylish.

 1. **Syntax highlighting**
 2. **Task Lists**
 3. **Tables**